 #2.
 Ascertain that you have a support system in place.

-If you are unable to discuss your gender or sexual orientation freely, speaking with a therapist or an anonymous helpline can be beneficial.
+If you cannot discuss your gender or sexual orientation freely, speaking with a therapist or an anonymous helpline can be beneficial.
 These materials can help you prepare to come out or deal with unexpected reactions if you do come out.

 #3.
 Consider all of your options.